 Working in health and community services can involve complex and challenging personal and professional situations.
 This workshop explores the complicated notions around ethical practice in relation to recognition of ethical dilemmas and responding safely to same.
-It will also delve into the multifaceted world of professional boundaries guiding contemporary practice in health and social service community settings in Aotearoa/New Zealand.
+It will also delve into the multifaceted world of professional boundaries guiding contemporary practice in health and social service community settings in Aotearoa.

 Understand the importance of professional boundaries and ethics in human service practice

-Explore health related ethics and the complexity around them
+Explore health-related ethics and the complexity around them

 Discuss ethical dilemmas and strategies and protocols that can be applied to reach safe responses